grafana/grafana/docs/sources/features/datasources/azuremonitor.md

 `metricName{dimensionName=dimensionValue,dimensionTwoName=DimensionTwoValue}`

-Note: Before 7.1, the formatting used to include the resource name in the default: `resourceName{dimensionName=dimensionValue}.metricName`.
-As of 7.1 the resource name as been removed as the default.
+Note: Before 7.1+, the formatting used to include the resource name in the default: `resourceName{dimensionName=dimensionValue}.metricName`.
+As of 7.1+ the resource name as been removed from the default legend.

-These can be quite long but this formatting can be changed using aliases.
+These can be quite long, but this formatting can be changed by using aliases.
 In the Legend Format field, the aliases which are defined below can be combined any way you want.

 Azure Monitor Examples: